Empowering Time Series Analysis with Foundation Models: A Comprehensive Survey: Background

-The goal of time series imputation is to recover the value of missing observations precisely.
+\textbf{Time Series Imputation} The goal of time series imputation is to recover the value of missing observations precisely.
 To describe the data missingness of time series $\bm{X}$, we denote $\bm M\in \{0,1\}^{N\times T}$ as the mask matrix, where $\bm X_{i,j}$ can be observed only if $\bm M_{i,j}=1$.
+Given the observed time series data $\bm X^{\star}$, mask matrix $\bm M$, the imputation algorithm aims to recover the missingness of data matrix by